 The goal in creating these handcrafted graphics was to allow presenters to give their projects personality and to tap into their creative side.
 We wanted to form a toolbox based on our expertise and feedback from our community to build something you could use for any presentation.

-Whether your presentations need charts, graphs, or filled tables – using a simple hand drawn mark can accentuate the detail you are focused on.
+Whether your presentations need charts, graphs, or filled tables – by using a simple hand drawn mark you can emphasize the details and ideas.
 That is why our sets include a variety of items such as arrows, lines, circles, charts, graphs, word balloons, and even people who can help illustrate whatever concepts you need.